IPS-Eye-White

 The Bible - The Three Choices

-When it comes to a book that repeatedly claims to be the "word of God", there are only three possibilities - either the authors were deranged, themselves deluded, or the book was in fact Divinely inspired.
-So what, if anything, distinguishes the Bible from the many 'holy' books that exist today?
+There are only three possibilities when it comes to a book that repeatedly claims to be the "word of God".
+Either the authors were deranged, themselves deluded, or the book was in fact Divinely inspired.
+So what (if anything) distinguishes the Bible from the many 'holy' books that exist today?

 Authorship